jmrgibson/tntw/README.md

 - "R" to toggle run/walk
 - "ESC" to quit
 - drag-select
+- different icon for selected/unselected units

 ## Coming soon(tm)

-- proper aabb selections?
+- proper aabb selection boxes?
-- different icon for selected/unselected units
 - UI for unit state
 - combat?

-## Why?
+## Why

 I started playing video games during quarantine/lockdown, but the built-in AI for most strategy games sucks.
 Rome 2 in particular is fun because its fairly immersive due to its realism, but when the AI do stupid things it